vcash-tech/vcash-terminal/main-app/DEVICE_TOKEN_GUIDE.md

 ### At App Startup
 1. `deviceTokenService.initialize()` is called in `main.tsx`
-2. Checks if device token exists in localStorage (fast access)
+2. Always loads from persistent storage via `apiService.getDeviceToken()` to validate localStorage
-3. If not found, loads from persistent storage via `apiService.getDeviceToken()`
+3. If token found, stores it in localStorage for synchronous access
-4. Stores any found token in localStorage for synchronous access
+4. If no token found or API fails, clears any stale localStorage to ensure consistency

 ### During Registration
 1. **Auto-Registration (Browser Mode)**: If credentials are available via `/api/v1/device/get-credentials`, registration starts automatically